mckinsey/vizro/vizro-core/docs/pages/user-guides/kedro-data-catalog.md

 The full code for these different cases is given below.

-!!! example "Import a Kedro Data Catalog into the Vizro Data Manager"
+!!! example "Import a Kedro Data Catalog into the Vizro data manager"
     === "app.py (Kedro project path)"
         ```py
         from vizro.integrations import kedro as kedro_integration